nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 feedback from others.
 We wanted to make sure that the information they contained are accurate and consistent with our product.
 Though it was not difficult, it was a time-consuming process.

+## **Appendix: Planned Enhancements**

+### 1. Add Course Command

+- **Enhancement:** Add a new command to allow users to add courses instead of directly modifying the `courses.json` file.
+- **Reason:** This is to avoid direct manipulation of data, and actions on data by users should be handled by TAManager software.
+- **Examples:** `addCourse CS2109S` will add `CS2109S` as a course.

+### 2. Limit character length for TA fields

+- **Enhancement:** Limit the character length for various fields for TAs to ensure data and UI consistency.
+- **Reason:** To uphold an organized format for inputting data and avoid excessively lengthy entries that might impact the system's presentation and user-friendliness.
+- **Examples:**
+    1. **Name**: Limit to 1 - 50 characters to ensure the name has appropriate length.
+    2. **Tags**: Limit to 1 - 50 characters to ensure the tag meanings are valid but not too long to impact UI presentations.